kingzamzon/docs/docs/user-wallets/pkps/bitcoin/single-sig.md

 After setting up the prerequisites, the `singleSig` function can be used to sign a Bitcoin transaction.

-For an understanding of the steps involved in this example, visit the [High-Level Overview Diagram](./overview.md#high-level-overview).
+For an understanding of the steps involved in this example, visit the [Detailed Overview Diagram](./overview.md#detailed-overview).

 ```tsx
 import * as bitcoin from "bitcoinjs-lib";